The Challenge: Relationships can be either our biggest source of happiness or discontent.

 What about when you’re not fighting?
 How do you make your relationship good all the time?

 It all starts with you.
 The old adage that you cannot love others until you love yourself first may be true.
-If you practice self-compassion, you can extend it towards your partner.
+If you practice self-compassion, you can extend it to your partner.
 Here are 3 ways to make yourself a better partner:

 - Take care of yourself.
-Eat well, get enough exercise and sleep enough.
+Eat well, get enough exercise, and sleep enough.
 Studies show that sleep deprivation is a leading contributor to arguments.

 - Pay attention.
 At the beginning, you want to know everything about your partner.
 The connection is hot.
 But as time wears on, it takes more of an effort to be fully present.
 What can you do?
 Start with small things, like staying off of social media when you’re together.

 Remember that, in addition to the day-to-day things you can do to feed your relationship, you can also incorporate trying new things with your partner.
-Novel experiences can be key for lasting love, so have an adventure together!
+Novel experiences can be key to lasting love, so have an adventure together!

 What’s the secret to mastering fights?
-If you have to have them in the first place, limit distasteful behavior and make up fast!
+If you have to have them in the first place, limit distasteful behavior and makeup fast!
 Be a better partner to avoid them at all.